 Following college, Coach Green served as the Director of Operations for the New Jersey Pride of Major League Lacrosse.
 Taking steps closer to his passion for teaching and helping young students and athletes, Don earned his Masters in Counseling from The College of New Jersey.

 This afforded him opportunities to work in admissions at The Hun School of Princeton and as a school/college counselor at Robbinsville High School in Central New Jersey.
 All the while, Coach Green has coached and organized major club lacrosse programs.
 The unique combination of experiences in college/school counseling and all aspects of lacrosse has allowed Don to develop a holistic approach to the recruiting process.
 His focus is to find the best fit for all players and families based on academics, social fit, major choices and lacrosse.

-Coach Green lives in Lawrenceville with his wife and two daughters Yardley (7), and Cortland (4) and his son Walker (1 1/2).
+Coach Green lives in Lawrenceville with his wife, two daughters Yardley (7), and Cortland (4) and his son Walker (1 1/2).

 Coach Hopper with his sisters, Madeline and Mia

 Coach Hopper graduated in 2009 from The Lawrenceville School where he played for respected educator and coach MV Whitlow.
 His honors at Lawrenceville included team captain, all-state selection, and all-league selection and recipient of the Pershing Award for inspirational play.